 Scripture & Visual Learning

-So, why do we have images if they're so problematic?
-They don't have to be.
-Remember, the same time that God forbid the Israelites from making graven images was when he also required them to make the Ark of the Covenant.
-Jesus, too, came to be the image of the unseen God, making him known to us.
-Communion is another image that we need, as it gives us a tangible presence of Jesus and his grace.
-Personally, I am a visual learner, meaning that audio learning is harder for me.
+I am a visual learner, meaning that audio learning is harder for me.
 So, I get more out of sacraments than I do preaching.
-That's not to say I don't ever feel edified by a good sermon, but communion nor music ever let me down.
-Although faith implies a hope in the unseen, all of us need some kind of visual to understand certain truths.
-For example, God directed the Israelites to wear tefillin (or phylacteries) and tzitzit (fringes) to remember his commandments.
+That’s not to say I never feel edified by a good sermon, but the Lord’s supper does not rely on the skill of the one presiding over it.
+Faith implies a hope in the unseen, and all of us need some kind of visual to understand truth.
+For example, God told the Israelites to wear tefillin (phylacteries) and tzitzit (fringes) to remember his commandments.
 Tefillin are small leather boxes stuffed with Bible verses that Jews wear on their foreheads and hands.
-Tzitzit are for remembering one's relationship with God, worn on the edges of one's cloak.
-When the hemorrhaging woman, for example, grabbed Jesus' fringes, she probably latched onto his tzitzit in the hope of a divine healing.
+Tzitzit are for remembering one’s relationship with God, worn on the edges of one’s cloak.
+When the hemorrhaging woman, for example, grabbed Jesus’ fringes, she probably latched onto his tzitzit in the hope of a divine healing.

 Images as a Matter of Life & Death